 Programs and Services

-The Eastern Ontario Agri-Food Network develops the local food movement to connect growers, processors, and consumers across Prescott-Russell, Stormont-Dundas-Glengarry, Cornwall, and Akwesasne.
+The Eastern Ontario Agri-Food Network develops the regional agri-food sector to support growers, processors, and consumers across Prescott-Russell, Stormont-Dundas-Glengarry, Cornwall, Akwesasne, and beyond.

 As a member of the EOAN, you will directly benefit from many of these programs and services.
-But you need to be a member to earn those benefits.
 Become a member now!

 - This website, full of information, resources, food sources.